ryo-gk/blog-vue-template/docs/posts/add-a-new-layout-file.md

 ---
 type: Post
 title: Add a new layout file
+description: How you should do to add a new layout file.
+image: /image/default.png
 ---

 ## What you do when you want to add a new layout file